falko-buschke/GBF_Indicator_A2/README.md

 * Buschke, F.T. *et al.* (In preparation) Reporting on the extent of natural ecosystems under the Kunming-Montreal Global Biodiversity Framework.

- Accurate as of 04 April 2026.
+ Accurate as of 24 July 2026.
 For enquiries, contact `falko.buschke@gmail.com`

  ## Repository structure
  The repository is made up of two code-scripts, two datasets, and a folder with outputs.